 The thing is I have a permanent job and I travel only when I find time and resources to fund my trip.
 Many people advised me to get more serious and try to get some revenue from my blog.
 I have been pushing it for so long and I finally decided to take the plunge.
-I definitely needed some help in terms of funding for my 5 week long Europe trip.
+I definitely needed some help in terms of funding for my 5 weeks long Europe trip.

 For my Europe trip, I am working with multiple hotels, city tourism boards and tour operators in exchange for discounted/free accommodation, city cards, discounted tours etc. But let me make one thing clear.
 I am still spending a lot of my own money but I am trying to keep the costs to a minimum by doing such collaborations.

 Prepare the mail you are going to send:

 I made this mistake and I wish I had known this before.
-Actually I kind of knew that I needed a media kit but I decided to ignore it due to laziness.
-So I prepared this really interesting mail and I tested it by sending it to a bunch of hotels and tourism boards.
+Actually, I kind of knew that I needed a media kit but I decided to ignore it due to laziness.
+So I prepared this really interesting email and I tested it by sending it to a bunch of hotels and tourism boards.
 I waited for a few days and I did not receive even a single reply.
 That is when I decided to investigate on Google what I did wrong.
 I then realized my mistake.

 What is a media kit, you may ask?
-Well, let us just say that it is very important for us travel bloggers.
+Well, let us just say that it is very important for us, travel bloggers.
 If you don’t have one, create one now.
-It is very easy to create using Google docs and I had one ready in less than 2 hours.
-This is where you put general statistics and make sure that your media kit is all colorful and catches your client’s eye.
+It is very easy to create using Google Docs and I had one ready in less than 2 hours.
+This is where you put general statistics and make sure that your media kit is all colourful and catches your client’s eye.
 Since mine is a comparatively newer blog, it means that my statistics are only a little better than average and I also have comparatively lesser number of followers.
 But instead of focusing on that, I decided to focus on the positives like all the accolades I have received in such a short span of time.

-So a combination of my media kit and my carefully drafted mail worked in my favor.
+So a combination of my media kit and my carefully drafted mail worked in my favour.
 Remember that you are a brand and you need to market it in a way that you are selling your brand.

 Emailing your preferred clients

 Create a list of clients you would like to work with.
-I went online and after hours of research, had my own list.
+I went online and after hours of research had my own list.
 It will depend on your niche and your readers.
 If you are a backpacker, then you would have better luck with backpacker hostels.
 If you prefer a combination of budget/luxury accommodation like me, then you need to prepare your list based on this.

 Every hotel website will have a ‘Contact Us’ section and this is where you can find Press/Marketing contact.
 If you do your research right, then tourism boards will also have a similar section.
 There are two ways of going about this.
 If you want to send a mail to everyone (mass mailing), then you can go ahead and do that.
-In my case, I preferred sending the mail only to couple of hotels per destination.
+In my case, I preferred sending the mail only to a couple of hotels per destination.
 I went through their reviews on TripAdvisor and Booking.com and selected only the ones which fitted my niche.
 I have seen that bigger hotels have more budgets and hence the chance of acceptance is higher.

 I loved this article by Julie on how she did it.
 I loved the tip about ‘All Opinions are My own ‘Location’ blog’.
-(However I did not find much success with this.)
+(However, I did not find much success with this.)

 Waiting for an Answer:

-Even if it is a rejection mail, respond to the hotel.
+Even if it is a rejection email, respond to the hotel.
 Some of the hotels were really rude but that does not matter.
 You have to be your charming best and you should always display professionalism.